deadlydog/deadlydog.github.io/_drafts/2020-09-29-Close-those-superfluous-Zoom-windows-automatically.md

 1. Which then opens the actual Zoom meeting window.

 Steps 2 and 3 are really unnecessary, and I find myself always having to go and close them after I've joined the meeting.
+When you have multiple Zoom meetings every day, this routine quickly gets old.

+## The solution

 To help eliminate this tedious constant closing of windows and browser tabs, I've created the following AutoHotkey script: